evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

 Periodic builds can be viewed on the project waterfall page, and can be filtered on on Spruce.
 You can also find out about the results of periodic builds by adding a notification subscription on the project settings page.
-In the notification popup, select \"when any version finishes\" with Build Initiator = Periodic Build.
+In the notification popup, select "when any version finishes" with Build Initiator = Periodic Build.

 Also note that periodic builds cannot currently be used to schedule tasks for which you hope to use performance tooling, like performance